SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/generic-test.md

 url: /analysis/generic-test/
 ---

-Out of the box, {instance} supports generic formats for test coverage and test execution import.
-If your coverage engines' native output formats aren't supported by your language plugins, simply covert them to these formats.
+Out of the box, SonarQube supports generic formats for test coverage and test execution import.
+If your coverage engines' native output formats aren't supported by SonarQube, simply covert them to these formats:

 ## Generic Coverage
 Report paths should be passed in a comma-delimited list to: